trepidacious/gatsby-rebeam-org/src/pages/scala-tagless-final.md

   } yield ()
 ```

-In this fairly artificial example, `findTokens` finds any values in the config Data that might be secret tokens that shouldn't be there, and `eraseTokens` uses this list to delete any entries with those values, by providing the result of `findTokens` to `eraseValues`.
+In this fairly artificial example, `findTokens` finds any values in the config `Data` that might be secret tokens that shouldn't be there, and `eraseTokens` uses this list to delete any entries with those values, by providing the result of `findTokens` to `eraseValues`.

 ### State's shortcomings

 This gives us a pretty effective approach, however there are still shortcomings.
 Firstly, if we use `State[Data, Unit]` directly as our "edit" type, any arbitrary transformation of the data is valid.
-In some situations, we might want only to permit additions to the map, or changes to particular keys, or to make sure some invariant is preserved by operations, but with `State` we will have to accept any transformation at all.
+In some situations, we might want to permit only additions to the map, or changes to particular keys, or to make sure some invariant is preserved by operations.
+By using `State` directly we will have to accept any transformation at all.

 ### Okay then use Free!

 This brings us to the next step - the `Free` monad.
 The implementation of `Free` tends a little towards boilerplate, so we'll just go over the key steps of the approach here.

 First, we define a domain-specific language (DSL) by defining some "operations" or "actions".
-In our case, two that would make sense would be:
+In our case, two that would make sense could be:

-1. `get`, accepting a key `String` and producing an `String` for the corresponding value (to make the examples simpler, we will return an empty string for missing keys, but in a real DSL you might want to use `Option[String]` instead).
+1. `get`, accepting a key `String` and producing a `String` for the corresponding value in the `Data`.
+To make the examples simpler, we will return an empty string for missing keys, but in a real DSL you might want to use `Option[String]` instead.
-2. `set`, accepting a key and value and putting them into the map.
+2. `set`, accepting a key and value and putting them into the `Data` map.

-Second, we (or more accurately a library like [Cats](https://typelevel.org/cats/)) will produce a `Free` monad from these operations, which will have instances representing `get` and `set`.
+Next, we (or more accurately a library like [Cats](https://typelevel.org/cats/)) will produce a `Free` monad from these operations, which will have instances representing `get` and `set`.

 Since this is a monad, these can still be combined the usual way with flatMap and map, and used in for-comprehensions, giving us something fairly natural looking: